jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 Imagine a use case, where we want to render the interests of a person like a kind of tags as comma seperated values.
 We would also like to change them by typing them as CSV.

-In order to further process interests of a person, it makes more sense to store them a `List<Person>` though.
+In order to further process interests of a person, it makes more sense to store them a `List<Interests>` though.
 So that should be the canonical state representation in our application.
 ```kotlin
 val interestsStore: Store<List<Interest>> = storeOf(emptyList())